Comparing the Extrinsic Orbital Hall Effect in Centrosymmetric and Noncentrosymmetric Systems: Insights from Bilayer

 where the sum is over the bands intersecting the Fermi energy, ${k_{\rm F}^i}$ representing Fermi wave-vector of band $i$ and $\gamma_i=1$ for the bands $(v,+)$ and $(c,-)$ while $\gamma_i=-1$ for the bands $(v,-)$ and $(c,+)$ given by Eqs.~\eqref{ev1}-\eqref{ev4}. $g_s$ and $g_v$ are the spin and valley degeneracies, respectively, and each one is 2 in the studied system.
 We recall that the energy gap is $2m$ and $\lambda_{k_{\rm F}^i}=\sqrt{(\hbar v_{\rm F}{k_{\rm F}^i})^2+m^2}$.
 Putting ${k_{\rm F}^i}=0$ in electron-doped or hole-doped case, the in-gap orbital Hall conductivity is found as

 in agreement with previous calculations~\cite{cysne2022orbital}.
 The extrinsic orbital Hall conductivity is also found numerically using Eqs.~\eqref{S} and~\eqref{D'}.
 The anomalous extrinsic contribution which is a Fermi surface contribution to the side-jump is also plotted in Fig.~\ref{fig2} as a function of Fermi energy for both electron and hole-doped bilayer 2H-MoS$_2$.
-Although comparing to the intrinsic orbital Hall conductivity, the extrinsic contribution is small near the band gap, but as we move away from the gap the extrinsic conductivity dominates the intrinsic one in both hole-doped and electron-doped systems.
-On the other hand, interestingly the extrinsic contribution for the Fermi energy in the valence band changes sign at a certain Fermi energy which leads to the sign change of the total orbital Hall conductivity as well.
+Although in contrast to the intrinsic orbital Hall conductivity, the extrinsic contribution is small clost to the band gap, but as we move away from the gap the extrinsic conductivityincreases and finally dominates the intrinsic one in both hole-doped and electron-doped systems.
+On the other hand, interestingly the extrinsic contribution for the Fermi energy in the valence band changes sign at a certain Fermi energy which leads to a substantial deacrease of the total orbital Hall conductivity.